 Now that Christmas is over, you’ll be mulling over what the next 12 months will bring.
 Sure, you’ve got a few resolutions when it comes to your work life.

 But you’re not feeling especially hopeful about the next few months.
 You’ve never been very good at sticking to goals in the past.
 So why should things be different now?
 We’re only human, after all.
 And it’s easy to slip back into bad habits and a self-defeatist attitude – especially when it’s cold and dark outside, and the winter months seem to go on and on forever.

 But wait.
 It's where 2016 could be the year that you finally realise some dreams.
 All it takes is a little imagination, commitment and dedication, alongside a few small steps forward and a sprinkling of positivity to make everything come true.

 Are you stuck in a job you hate and long to break into something more creative?
 Have you had enough of your boss and fancy going solo this year?
 Don’t believe you can do it?
 Read on to discover my tips and tricks, along with a few trade secrets, to ensure you achieve your career goals and enjoy your most successful year to date.

 1. Set yourself three goals for the year

-It almost sounds too simple doesn’t it.
-The idea of coming up with three little goals to achieve over the next 12 months.
+It almost sounds too simple, doesn’t it?
+The idea of coming up with three small goals to achieve over the next 12 months.
 But it’s surprisingly effective.
 Your goals could be anything: leave full-time work at a design studio to go freelance; set up a wedding photography business on the side or finally turn that creative hobby into cash by selling your products online.
-Whatever you want to achieve, set yourself three little goals to help you get there.
+Whatever you want to achieve, set yourself three small goals to help you get there.

 So, write down your three goals on paper.
 Hang them on your bedroom wall.
 Make them this year’s focus.